-This is certainly a common question in our clinics — ranging from a first timer who was ‘fitted’ in the shop when they bought their bike to the experienced rider who had one ‘a while ago’.
+This is certainly a common question in our clinics — ranging from a first timer who was ‘fitted’ in the shop when they bought their bike, to the experienced rider who had one ‘a while ago’.

 Proper bike position is critical to provide comfort, improve performance and reduce overuse injuries.
 With riders in the saddle for hours at a time injuries are thought at to affect up to 85% of people.

-Here are two quick fixes for common on the bike niggles.
+Here are two quick fixes for common on-the-bike niggles.

 Typical causes are increased knee flexion at the top of the pedal stroke.
 This leads hitching of the hip and increased rider lateral movement.
 An easy way to assess this is to measure the angle of knee extension when the leg is at its straightest point.

-In the picture below, my knee angle is 144 degrees or 180−144.7 = 35.3 degrees.
+In the picture below, the knee angle is 144 degrees or 180−144.7 = 35.3 degrees.
 This is within acceptable limits although recent research recommends a straighter knee angle of 25 – 30 degrees as optimal.

-FIX: For this example if I experienced knee pain, then raising it to increase knee extension angle by 5 – 10 degrees could certainly make a difference.
+For this example if I experienced knee pain, then raising it to increase knee extension angle by 5 – 10 degrees could certainly make a difference.

 During your Clinical Cycling Analysis there are many aspects assessed and adjusted, where necessary, and it’s certainly not just about angles; we take in to consideration the rider’s balance, control and how they feel on the bike.